About Us

 Gemeinschaft Franziskanerinnen

-“The Lord has given me brothers.”
+“The Lord gave me brothers.”

 St. Francis of Assisi